Kill All CEOs

 A very advanced open-source metasearch engine, it's the ultimate tool for private and secure search.
 There are several instances online you can use, and you can host your own as well, however, it requires a lot of fine-tuning for it's extremely customizable and can use the index of tons of different search engines and services.
 For light daily use, I don't really recommend it unless you are up for working around the settings, but depending on how deep in the rabbit hole you are, this is a tool to check out.

-I Guess SkyNet Will Kill Us All Anyway
+I Guess SkyNet Gonna Kill Us All Anyway

 We got the genie out of the bottle and it won't go back until we nuke ourselves back to the stone age.
 Although a pretty incredible tool, AI is a whole different level of threat for humanity, but I won't bother you with that now; this page is not about that.
 If you are worried about your privacy, there are a few open-source AI Chat models you can run locally.
 They require a bit of config and a lot of RAM though, but if you are interested, you can check Mozilla's Llamafile, and also Kobold.cpp, which supports image generation and speech recognition.